Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

-} $|D_1-D_2|$ can be as small as 0, therefore, $1-\frac{|D_1-D_2|}{(1-f)\cdot W}$ (the probability of having similar observations in type 4) can be close to 1.
-For Eq.~(\ref{eq-countMax}) to hold for $\alpha=99\%$, we need $countMax\cong 458$.
-This is a pessimistic upper bound: simulations in Section~\ref{sec-simul} show that $countMax$ is much smaller in practice.
+We can then find $countMax$ by replacing the appropriate values \cite{active-topology-arxiv}.
+One can calculate that in order to ensure an accuracy of $99\%$ in distinguishing between types 1 and 4 2-by-2's, $countMax$ needs to be $\sim 450$.
+However, this is a pessimistic upper bound: simulation results in Section~\ref{sec-simul} show that a much smaller $countMax$ is sufficient in practice.